 “Her blessings to you as well,” Asharos returned.
 “What did you discover?”

 Asharos nodded.
-“Did you find his bike?”
+“Did you find his speeder?”

 “There was no sign of it.”

 “I see.”
 He snapped his fingers in the general direction of one of the hangar workers.
 The nearest one approached and bowed.
 “See to the requisitioning of a replacement.”

 “Sir, would you like us to pass the news on to Maester Aenek?” the scout continued.

 “No, I’ll see to it myself.
 You’re dismissed.”

 The scouts bowed again as he walked away.
 He stopped at a comm panel on the wall, sending a brief text message to his maesters, instructing them to meet him in the temple.
 He signed off and made his way to the bottom level of the complex.
 His followers bowed as he passed, but he paid them no mind.
 He had far more pressing concerns.

 The black doors leading into the temple were open when he arrived.
 He nodded, expecting this, and entered.
 Unlike the rest of the compound—which had white plastered walls—the temple walls were covered in multicoloured tiles that formed intricate patterns.
 At the far end was an altar made from rough cut black stone.
 On top of the altar was a silver platter holding a severed hand.
 The sight didn’t faze him at all.
 He knew exactly whose hand it was and why it was still there.
 His maesters waited for him inside, seated on the wooden benches typically used by his other followers.
 They rose as he entered, bowing their heads as he strode past them.
 He nodded as he sat down in the throne–like chair at the far end, behind the black stone altar.
 He arranged his robes around him and smoothed his dark hair back.